 What should you write on a rental application letter?
 It's quite simple: Write a few short paragraphs about who you are, what you do for a living and perhaps the reason for your move.
 If you’re applying as a group for a property you intend to share, briefly introduce each housemate.
 Be professional, but not so overly formal that your personality doesn’t shine through.

 Give a brief rundown of your rental history, and make sure to mention any special circumstances such as pets.
 Even if you’re applying for a number of properties, it’s a good idea to specifically tailor each cover letter to mention features of the property that appealed to you.

 Having trouble coming up with a cover letter?
 Try using this sample letter as a template.

 We are Jim and Jill Williams.
 Please find attached our application and supporting documents for the property at 14 Any Street.
 The property is a great fit for our needs, as it’s close to work for both of us and sits on a quiet street.

 Jim is a project manager at Big Company, where he’s worked for the last five years.
 Jill recently started a job as a web designer at finder.com.au.

 We lived at our last property as 4/152 Broad Street for six years, where we paid $550 a week in rent.
 We’re looking to move so we can be closer to work.
 We have attached a reference from our property manager.

 Thank you so much for your consideration, and we look forward to hearing from you.

 Jim and Jill

-Another way to make sure you’re prepared is to have money for bond and a holding fee on-hand on the day of the inspection.
+Another way to make sure you’re prepared is to have money for the bond and a holding fee on-hand on the day of the inspection.
 A real estate agent is highly unlikely to accept your application on the spot, but knowing that you can pay the bond immediately upon acceptance is a big tick in your favour.
-Also working in your favour is a willingness to move in quickly.